-- 3 Position the lap belt portion low and snug on the hips as shown. - 4 Pull the shoulder belt portion toward the retractor to take up extra slack.
+- (3) Position the lap belt portion low and snug on the hips as shown. - 4 Pull the shoulder belt portion toward the retractor to take up extra slack.
+Be sure the shoulder belt is routed over your shoulder and across your chest.